AnalystAdetola/DCF-Model/README.md

 # 📊 Discounted Cash Flow (DCF) Modeling

 ## 📌 Project Overview
 This project showcases the **Discounted Cash Flow (DCF) Model**, a widely used valuation technique to estimate a company’s intrinsic value.
-The model analyses historical financials, forecasts future cash flows, and discounts them to present value to determine enterprise and equity value.
+The model analyzes historical financials, forecasts future cash flows, and discounts them to present value to determine enterprise and equity value.

 ### 🔹 Key Features
 - **Financial forecasting** based on historical data and fundamental assumptions.